 Long Line.
 Short Ride.

-Because it is one of the park's most popular rides, and because its capacity does not seem all that high, you should consider getting in line very early or late in the day to avoid the inevitable midday crush and patience-crushing lines.
-When I visited, the ride had a posted wait time of 100 minutes (although it had only recently opened and was experiencing some technical difficulties which temporarily shut it down and likely caused the line to swell more than usual).
+Because it can be one of the park's most popular rides, and because its capacity does not seem all that high, you might want to consider getting in line early or late in the day to avoid the inevitable midday crush and patience-crushing lines—especially during the summer, the week between Christmas and New Year's and other busy times.

 If the line is long, much of the wait is outside.
 That makes entering the cool confines of the initial indoor preshow area especially welcome.